 - Ride a Bike

-Get a bike and ride it everywhere.
+Get an e-bike and ride it everywhere.
 If you have a car, sell it.
 Use the bus or tube – don’t.
 Riding a bike will make you healthier and happier, fitter and have a lot more money than you did before when you’d spend money on cars, busses, tubes, and taxis.
 Make sure you have high viz on if you are biking through winter as even in the middle of the day, it can be hard for cars to see you.

 These three money-saving steps are just the start.
 There are so many ways out there that you can save money and at the same time live a better life.
 It feels good when you swap out spending money you don’t have to for a money saver that makes you have a higher quality of life, be it a healthier you, a warmer you, or a richer you!